allyradomski/allyradomski.github.io/_posts/2022-10-21-realtime-events.md

 ### Research

-I decided I wanted it to feel like a location that is soothing but also uncanny.
-I thought about how I could create this in a few weeks, and decided to go for a low poly retro look.
+For the project, I had to think of something that wasn't too ambitious but also can also smoothly incorporate triggers and dynamic audio.
+I decided to go with a PS1-look with a surreal environment.
+I have played a few games with this exact style that I show below in my mindmap.

 ![Mindmap]({{ site.baseurl }}/images/journal/year2/realtime-events/mindmap.jpg)